Health Lifestyle

 People with diabetes can have a more severe type of ketosis called ketoacidosis if they don’t have enough insulin.
 Ketones build up and change the chemical balance of their blood.
 The combination of acidity in the blood and dehydration from fluid loss can cause organ damage, coma, or death.

-In 2018, the European Society of Cardiology found that people who followed a low-carb diet had the highest risk of overall cardiovascular, cerebrovascular (like stroke), and cancer death.
+And in 2018, the European Society of Cardiology found that people who followed a low-carb diet had the highest risk of overall cardiovascular, cerebrovascular (like stroke), and cancer death.

-The ketogenic diet is also not recommended for patients with pancreatitis, liver failure, disorders of fat metabolism, or kidney disease because of certain long-term recorded effects such as fatty liver disease, kidney stones, and dehydration related symptoms, which may complicate these diseases.
+The ketogenic diet is also not recommended for patients with pancreatitis, liver failure, disorders of fat metabolism, or kidney disease because of certain long-term recorded effects, such as fatty liver disease, kidney stones, and dehydration-related symptoms, which may complicate these diseases.

 Positive Uses of the Keto Diet